TheRealKasumi/NikoLight/documentation/build.md

 ### Zener Diode

-Insert the zener diode in place and cut the legs as short as possible on the backside.
+Insert the Zener diode in place and cut the legs as short as possible on the backside.
 Pay attention to the polarity.
 Like for the other diodes, there should be one side marked with a line.
-This line has to be alligned with the PCB.
+This line has to be aligned with the PCB.
 Solder it in place and you are done.

 ### Connectors